geekodour/old2020blog/content/_index.md

 I'm fascinated with **systems and network programming**, **distributed systems**, **p2p networks** and **streaming**, and how we can use technology to move our society in the right direction.

-dream to work at google someday as a SRE but that day is probably in next 10 years or not in this lifetime.

 Favorite Pages: [memes](/memes), [music](/music), [quotes](/quotes), [stories](/stories)